rhino/rhino.github.io/docs/_docs/overview.md

 Numerous books and tutorials on JavaScript are available.
 [JavaScript: The Definitive Guide](https://www.oreilly.com/catalog/jscript5/) is recommended, and contains a chapter on Rhino.

-### Deprecated Language Features

-Several language features introduced in JavaScript 1.2 are now deprecated.
-These features allow "computational reflection": that is, the ability for a script to determine and influence aspects of the way it is evaluated.
-These features are generally not broadly useful, yet they impose significant constraints on implementations that hamper or prevent optimization.
-The deprecated features are the `__proto__` and `__parent__` properties, and the constructors `With`, `Closure`, and `Call`.
-Attempts to invoke these constructors with the language version 1.4 will result in an error.
-For other versions, a warning will be generated.

 ### Internationalization

 The messages reported by the JavaScript engine are by default retrieved from the property file `org/mozilla/javascript/resources/Messages.properties`.
 If other properties files with extensions corresponding to the current locale exist, they will be used instead.